alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 All started with a question: is *Interactor* worth to have as a dependency in a project?

+I see it in a bunch or projects, but I've never a fully positive answer to my own question.

 I'll try to chat about:

 - what is an interactor?